-Plus, many people take issue with the fact that the settlement largely lets banks off the hook for errors in foreclosures since there is no final accounting of how many borrowers were actually harmed.
+Many people take issue with the fact that the settlement largely lets banks off the hook for errors in foreclosures since there is no final accounting of how many borrowers were actually harmed.
 In fact, some borrowers who initially requested reviews under the original program have started a petition at www.change.org seeking to have the Independent Foreclosure Review reinstated for those who initially applied for a review.

-Many of the borrowers who have received compensation checks in the mail are complaining that they should have been placed in categories that provided larger payments.
+Also, borrowers who received compensation checks in the mail are complaining that they should have been placed in categories that provided larger payments.
 If you feel you were not adequately compensated by your settlement check, keep in mind that accepting a payment does not prevent you from taking any legal action you may wish to pursue related to your foreclosure.
 Servicers are not permitted to ask borrowers to sign a waiver of any legal claims they may have against their servicer in connection with accepting payment.